ketayon/PNEUMONIA_DETECTION/README.md

 # PNEUMONIA_DETECTION

 This project aims to develop quantum machine learning (QML) models for the screening and detection of pneumonia from chest X-ray images.
-The models leverage the power of quantum computing to enhance the accuracy and efficiency of pneumonia diagnosis, which is crucial for timely medical intervention.
+By harnessing the potential of quantum computing, these models strive to improve the accuracy and efficiency of pneumonia diagnosis, supporting timely medical interventions.

 ## Project Overview

-Pneumonia is a serious respiratory condition that can lead to significant morbidity and mortality.
-Early detection is essential for effective treatment.
-This project explores various quantum machine learning techniques to improve the classification of chest X-ray images into two categories: **NORMAL** and **PNEUMONIA**.
+Pneumonia is a serious respiratory condition with high morbidity and mortality rates.
+Early detection is crucial for effective treatment.
+This project explores various quantum machine learning techniques for classifying chest X-ray images into **NORMAL** and **PNEUMONIA** categories.

 ## Models Implemented

-The project includes several models based on quantum machine learning frameworks, each demonstrating different approaches to the classification task.
-The following models have been implemented:
+The project includes multiple quantum machine learning models, each exploring different classification techniques:

 - **PennyLane Model** (`pennylane_pneumonia_detection`)
 - **Qiskit Hybrid Model** (`qiskit_hybrid_pneumonia_detection`)
 - **Quantum Model** (`quantum_pneumonia_detection`)
 - **Qiskit Machine Learning Model** (`qiskit_ml_pneumonia_detection`)
+- **Piqture Library Model** (`piqture_pneumonia_detection`) - Utilizes specific layers from the `piqture` library.

 ## Classification Reports